ievgennaida/animation-timeline-control/README.md

 Selection - allow to select one or group of the keyframes.

-- 'selection'- Keyframe selection tool selecting single or group of keyframes.
+- **selection** - Keyframe selection tool selecting single or group of keyframes.
-- 'singleSelection' - Keyframe selection tool without selector rectangle.
-- 'pan' - Pan tool with the possibility to select keyframes.
+- **pan** - Pan tool with the possibility to select keyframes.
-- 'nonInteractivePan', Allow only pan without any keyframes interaction.
+- **nonInteractivePan** - Allow only pan without any keyframes interaction.
 Timeline still can be moved and controlled by option  'timelineInteractive'.
-- 'zoom - zoom tool
+- **zoom** - zoom tool
-- 'none' -  No iteraction, except moving a timeline.
+- **none** -  No iteraction, except moving a timeline.
 Timeline still can be moved and controlled by option 'timelineInteractive'.

 Example: